Usability-Session/Repository_1/README.md

-# Usability-testing-Repository
+# Repository 1
-This setup is created for Usability Testing
+This repository has been created to conduct a usabilty study for GitHub Projects